 Master of Science (MS) in Energy, Environmental & Chemical Engineering (EECE)

-The program consists of 30 credits: 24 credits of course work and 6 credits of thesis research.
-The course work is comprised of 15 credits of core courses and 9 elective units (400 or 500 level) chosen with the approval of the advisor.
+The course work for all options is comprised of 15 credits of core courses with remaining elective units (400 or 500 level) chosen with the approval of the advisor.
 Students must have a cumulative grade-point average of 2.75 or better to receive the degree.
-The 6 credits of thesis work are done under the guidance of a tenured or tenure-track faculty member in the department.
-The research results presented in the form of a written thesis must be approved by a three-person faculty committee formed with the approval of the advisor.
+The 6 credits of independent study or thesis work are done under the guidance of a tenured or tenure-track faculty member in the department.
+Research results presented in the form of a written project report must be approved by the advisor and an external reviewer.
+Research results presented in the form of a thesis must be approved by a three-person faculty committee formed with the approval of the advisor.
 The completion of the degree program must be consistent with the residency and other applicable requirements of Washington University and the McKelvey School of Engineering.

 Doctoral students may also receive an MS in EECE "along the way" in their PhD program.
 They should have passed the PhD proposal defense, completed 30 units of required course work, and published or submitted at least one peer-reviewed journal manuscript from their thesis research.